ordina-jworks/ordina-jworks.github.io/_posts/2016-10-26-Reactive-Programming-Spring-Reactor.md

 # Optimizations
 Operation fusion: Reactor has a mission to limit the overhead in stack and message passing.
-The distinguish 2 types:
+They distinguish 2 types of optimization:

-Macro Fusion: Merge operators in one during assembly time, for example, if the user does .merge - .merge - .merge spring reactor is smart enough to put this in a single merge
+* Macro Fusion: Merge operators in one during assembly time, for example, if the user does .merge - .merge - .merge spring reactor is smart enough to put this in a single merge

-Micro Fusion: Because of the Reactive specification and the asynchronous nature of the response queues are heavily used, but creating a queue for every request/response is very costly.
+* Micro Fusion: Because of the Reactive specification and the asynchronous nature of the response queues are heavily used, but creating a queue for every request/response is very costly.
 Spring Reactor will avoid to create a queues whenever possible and short circuit during the lifecycle of the request.
 They are going to merge the queue from downstream with the one from upstream - hence the name fusion.
 If the parent is something we can pull (an Iterable or a queue) then Reactor is going to use the parent as a queue, thus avoiding to create a new queue.
 This is very smart to do - but also very complicated to do yourself, but because Spring Reactor has this in place you do not have to deal with this hassle..